-Alan Orloff’s debut mystery, Diamonds for the Dead was published in 2010 with Midnight Ink, and went on to be nominated for an Agatha Award for Best First Novel.
-He published two more novels with Midnight Ink, Killer Routine in 2011 and Deadly Campaign in 2012, a duology in his Last Laff Mystery Series.
+Alan Orloff’s debut mystery, Diamonds for the Dead (Midnight Ink, 2010), was nominated for an Agatha Award for Best First Novel.
+He published two more novels with Midnight Ink, Killer Routine (2011) and Deadly Campaign (2012), both part of the Last Laff Mystery Series.

 Alan Orloff is one of a rare breed—a native Washingtonian.
 Born in D.C. and raised in the Maryland suburbs, he received a degree in Mechanical Engineering from the University of Maryland (GO TERPS!) before hitting the road to work for General Electric.

 After a few years touring the country (Syracuse, NY; Tewksbury, MA; Richmond, VA; Newport News, VA; Louisville, KY:), he decided engineering wasn’t his thing and attended business school, earning an MBA at MIT/Sloan (GO BEAVERS!).
-Upon graduation, he returned to the Washington area and made the arduous trek across the Potomac River into the Virginia suburbs, where he’s been living ever since.
+Upon graduation, he returned to the Washington area and made the arduous trek across the Potomac River into the Virginia suburbs.
+Recently, he moved to Florida, where the weather is always warm.

 Throughout his eclectic career, Alan has worked on nuclear submarines, supervised assembly workers in factories, and stacked washing machines three high in a warehouse with a forklift.
 He worked at a newspaper company (The Washington Post), for a marketing research firm (Arbitron), and at a hardware/software systems developer (Odin).
 He even started his own newsletter business, educating the public about the benefits of recycling and waste reduction (GO EARTH!).